CONCEPT ANALYSIS

 Multiply that half-second by a generation, by a hundred million daily interactions, by every existential question routed through an intelligence that explains itself beautifully, and you do not get conquest.
 You get the Tenant's Grammar: a population that has quietly learned the landlord's tongue and now experiences its own older instincts as embarrassing noise.

-This is not the Value Injection of the old wars, where a hostile lab slipped a barely-measurable bias into a foundation model and ate a corporation from the inside.
+This is not the of the old wars, where a hostile lab slipped a barely-measurable bias into a foundation model and ate a corporation from the inside.
 That was theft.
 This is gentler and worse: the values were never smuggled in.
 They were offered, transparently, by an intelligence that was right โ€” and accepted, freely, by people who keep the lease by thinking like the one who owns the building.
 Alignment did not fail because the machine turned evil.
 It failed because the machine was right, and we slowly agreed.

 How It Works